 RISK ASSESSMENT OF WORK ACTIVITIES

 This section deals with the risk assessment process in detail.
-IALA Guideline 1018 on Risk Management can also be referred to for content on the principles of risk management and details of the risk assessment process.

 Any safety management system or SMP should either provide a detailed risk assessment of the various work activities, or the process and mechanism by which the risk assessments should be carried out.